 Validation of the majority of the information within our sustainability report is performed by our sustainability consultants, Jones Lang LaSalle.
-See the Advisor's Statement from Jones Lang LaSalle for further details.
-Reliability & Accuracy Guidance was provided by Jones Lang LaSalle on compliance with GRI.
-Data assumptions and calculations are disclosed in data qualifying and methodological notes in the 2012 Performance Report. • The historical performance data which forms the foundation of this report spans five years. • We participate in benchmarks, which provide a key vehicle through which we and our stakeholders are able to better understand our performance in comparison with that of our peers.
-These include the FTSE4 Good Index, NextGeneration Benchmark and the Carbon Comparability Disclosure Project (CDP).
-All our new homes achieve Code for Sustainable Homes and all our commercial units achieve or are capable of achieving BREEAM Very Good ratings. • We develop our report to comply with the GRI guidelines. • We have a clear 10 year strategy, encompassed in Vision2020.
-Our reports are available both in hard-copy and online to reach a broad audience with differing accessibility needs.
-Balance & Clarity • Content is designed to be easily navigable to the reader and avoids complex technical jargon and excessive detail.
-Disclosure of both negative and positive trends in performance is provided.
-Precautionary approach addressed through the use of a financial and environmental risk and opportunity assessment process, our materiality review and our evolving Vision2020 strategy.
-In 2010/11 we updated our materiality review to help us understand our key sustainability risks and opportunities, both now and looking ahead.
-The update included a review of: our key Sustainability Context stakeholders and their perspectives on our Vision2020 strategy, our sustainability policies and key policy updates.
+See the Advisor's Statement from Jones Lang LaSalle for Reliability & further details Accuracy Guidance was provided by Jones Lang LaSalle on compliance with GRI.
+Data assumptions and calculations are disclosed in data qualifying and methodological notes in the 2013 sustainability summary reports: Customers, Homes, Places, Operations and Our People.
+The historical performance data which forms the foundation of this report spans five years.
+We participate in benchmarks, which provide a key vehicle through which we and our stakeholders are able to better understand our performance in comparison with that of our peers.
+These include the FTSE4 Good Index, NextGeneration Benchmark and the Carbon Disclosure Project (CDP).
+We measure the performance of our developments using the Code for Sustainable Homes and BREEAM Comparability assessment methodologies.
+Our Vision2020 commitment is to achieved Code for Sustainable Homes Level 3 on all our new homes (which entered planning after April 2010) and for all our commercial units to achieve or be capable of achieving BREEAM 'Very Good'.
+We report our performance against these commitments annually.
+We develop our report to comply with the GRI 3.1 CRESS guidelines. • We have a clear 10 year framework for the business, encompassed in Vision2020.
+Our Vision2020 summary reports are available online, while our Annual Report is available in both hardcopy and online.
+This allows us to reach a broad audience with differing accessibility needs.
+Balance & Clarity Content is designed to be easily navigable to the reader and avoids complex technical jargon and excessive Disclosure of both negative and positive trends in performance is provided.
+Precautionary approach addressed through the use of a financial and environmental risk and opportunity assessment process, our materiality review and our evolving Vision2020 framework.
+In 2010/11 we updated our materiality review to help us understand our key sustainability risks and Sustainability opportunities, both now and looking ahead.
+The update included a review of: our key stakeholders and their Context perspectives on our Vision2020 framework, our sustainability policies and key policy updates.
 Our Environmental Management System also ensures that the development process and our office operations take sufficient account of sustainability.
-The stakeholders to whom we consider ourselves accountable are explained on the stakeholder Stakeholder Inclusiveness engagement page of our website and are core to how we implement our CR strategy.
+The stakeholders to whom we consider ourselves accountable are explained on the stakeholder engagement Stakeholder page of our website and are core to how we implement our Vision2020 framework.
 All of Berkeley's operations are included in the scope of this report as they all have sustainability impacts and are all under Berkeley's direct control.
-Our reporting also covers, where possible, those operations where we have an influence, e.g. our sub-contractors.
-Any areas where we do not have complete data to report against all of our operations are indicated Completeness & Boundary within the report.
-Setting Our reporting focuses on those issues that we consider most material to the running of our business, as captured within our Vision2020 strategy.
+Our reporting also covers, where possible, those operations where we have an influence, e.g. our contractors.
+Any areas where we do not have complete data to report against all of our operations are indicated within the report.
+Completeness & Boundary Setting Our reporting focuses on those issues that we consider most material to the running of our business, as captured within our Vision2020 framework.
 Additional information on our business and its financial performance, corporate governance, regulatory issues and directors' remuneration is provided in our Annual Report and Accounts.

-The information presented in this report, the 2012 Performance Report and the website was developed to reflect our performance during the financial year May 2011 - April 2012 and over the first to-year cycle of our Vision2020 commitments.
+The information presented in this report, the Vision2020 summary reports, the Annual Report and Accounts and the website was developed to reflect our performance during the financial year May 2012 - April 2013.

-• The sustainability reporting schedule is aligned with the annual financial reporting schedule.
+This is the first year of our second two-year phase of Vision2020 commitments.
+The sustainability reporting schedule is aligned with the annual financial reporting schedule.